zoltan-langsfeld/lendulet-muhely/readme.md

 ```
 npm install
 ```
-To move all the minified dependencies to the **working directory**, and to minify and/or compie the custom scss/js files, run:
+To move all the minified dependencies to the **working directory**, and to minify and/or compile the custom scss/js files, run:
 ```
 gulp
 ```